 Sooner or later, Ian was “busy” every afternoon and had no time to hang out.
 A month goes by and it turned out that Ian had joined the same gym Frank had and didn’t want to tell me.
 I guess he wanted a head start in our latest rivalrous pursuit.

 We’ve always been competitive with each other since high school.
 Skating, surfing, rock climbing and now, jiu jitsu.
-From humble beginnings in Ziggy’s class on Tues/Thur nights to getting promoted to purple just a few months ago, jiu jitsu has been a foundational rock in my adult life.
+From humble beginnings in Ziggy’s class on Tues/Thur nights to getting promoted to purple, jiu jitsu has been a foundational rock in my adult life.

-I wake up sore nearly every day.
+I wake up sore nearly every day after training.
 My hands ache from grabbing the gi and I get bruises and scratches in awkward places but it’s all worth it.